 The surviving siblings include one who is the executor.
 The offer to purchase the family home is being made with the condition that a real estate agent will not handle the transaction as a listing/sale, so as to increase the value of the estate to the heirs.
 How do the remaining siblings handle...
 Read more »

 You ask about the "legal implications" of an Executor who is also a surviving sibling (of the Decedent?) buying the Estate's property and asking that a real estate agent not be involved.
 Without going too deep into the details, this idea appears wrong on every level.
-In short, there are red flags...Read more »
+In short, there...Read more »

 You ask if your uncle, who has your grandmother's PoA, can evict you from her property, which you currently rent.
 The Short Answer is "Yes."
-That is what a Power of Attorney is for - it relieves the grantor (your grandmother) of the responsibility to manage certain tasks in favor of the grantee...Read more »
+That is what a Power of Attorney is for - it relieves the grantor (your grandmother) of the responsibility to manage certain tasks in favor of...Read more »

 Yes.
 The Illinois Home Repair and Remodeling Act found at 815 ILCS 513/ is still the law of the land in Illinois.
 It requires that certain disclosures be made by a contractor before performing work on behalf of a consumer in connection with a residence.
 Keep in mind that the Act can only be...Read more »